mskf3000/Tutorials-and-Cheat-Sheets/Redis - Installing Redis via a PPA on Ubuntu.md

 ***

-*Redis - Installing Redis via a PPA on Ubuntu (c) by Jack Szwergold.
+*Redis - Installing Redis via a PPA on Ubuntu (c) by Jack Szwergold; written September 22, 2015.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*